neurocline/neurocline.github.io/_posts/2017-03-31-writing-std-filesystem.md

 # directory_options

 This one is also easy, another mandated enum class without mandated values.
 This is a bitmask enum, which means values will be combined together into a single field.
-So we just start with zero and roll up by powers of 2 to create distinct bitmaps.
+So we just start with zero and roll up by powers of 2 to create distinct bitmaps, and add the operators as per BitmaskType.

 {% highlight c++ %}
 enum class directory_options